-Moroy and Bachelor are greenstone hosted, structurally controlled alkalic-magmatic gold deposits located outside of Val d’Or, Québec.
-The property was host to a producing mine during the 1980’s and in 2004 underwent major upgrades to the existing mine and mill infrastructure including the installation of a carbon-in-pulp process plant.
+Moroy and Bachelor are greenstone hosted, structurally controlled alkalic-magmatic gold deposits located 225 km northeast of Val d’Or, Québec.
+The property contains the Bachelor Lake Mine, a historic underground gold mine that operated during the 1980’s and in 2004 underwent major renovations to the mine and mill infrastructure, including the installation of a carbon-in-pulp process plant.

 The Bachelor Lake mine reached commercial production again in 2013 as a long-hole underground operation and the mined ore is processed at the Urban-Barry mill.
 The mill has a capacity of 800 tpd and has produced more than 210,000 ozs of gold since its commissioning.
 Gold recoveries have averaged between 96% and 98%.
 Bonterra plans to expand the Urban-Barry mill to increase its processing capacity to 2,400 tpd in order to accommodate ore from Moroy, Bachelor and Bonterra’s nearby Barry and Gladiator deposits.

 The Moroy deposit is sub-parallel and south of the Bachelor deposit, dipping north towards the Bachelor trend.
 Development and drill programs are underway with more than 65,000 metres of surface and underground drilling completed to date.
 A Mineral Resource estimate for Moroy was published in June 2021 and contains 651 kt grading 5.7 g/t for 118,000 ounces of gold in the Measured and Indicated category and 570 kt grading 5.4 g/t for 98,000 ounces of gold in the Inferred category, based on a cut-off grade of 2.4 or 3.0 g/t.